synzen/MonitoRSS/README.md

 ### Setting Up with Existing Client

-Using Discord.RSS with an existing [discord.js](https://github.com/discordjs/discord.js) client:
+The fastest way to using Discord.RSS with an existing [discord.js](https://github.com/discordjs/discord.js) client:

 ```